jldec/pub-doc/markdown/016 Outputs.md

 `fqImages` specifies a route pattern for URLs which will be rewritten e.g. to point to a different host or CDN endpoint.

 `overrideOpts` used to specify output-specific opts e.g. to generate production HTML from a non-production environment.

+`fileMap` output a manifest of pages, statics, and scripts in `filemap.json`.

+`outputAliases` output html files and filemap entries for aliases using a template called 'redirect' (not automatically provided) - useful for redirects on some static hosts like GitHub Pages.